HarmonicLabs/token-minter/README.md

 1. Loads the precompiled UPLC body from `out/scripts.json`
 2. Applies your input `bytestring` via `Application(body, UPLCConst.byteString(param))`
-3. Compiles the result and wraps it in `Script.plutusV3` — yielding a unique policy hash per parameter
+3. Compiles the result and wraps it in `Script.plutusV3` — so you can have a unique policy hash per parameter

 The policy is a free-mint: any asset name and any quantity can be minted under it.
-The parameter only serves to make the policy id unique per deployment.
+The parameter only serves to make the policy id unique.

 ## Network